If you want to know why brand voice matters to your company’s success, just remember the chicken sandwich wars.

 Who Is Your Audience?

-Of course, as with anything in business, your approach to branch voice also comes down to audience.
+Of course, as with anything in business, your approach to brand voice also comes down to audience.

 If the audience for your product or service tends to skew younger, consider using a more informal voice on social media.
 A great example of this is the language app Duolingo, which channels the irreverent tone of its mascot to encourage younger users to “parent trap your divorced parents on [a] family plan.”